amethon/www/_reflections/journal2.md

 Together, Dr. Hernandez and I worked with precision and efficiency, gathering data and taking samples from the various species we encountered.
 Her expertise and understanding of the ocean were invaluable, and my admiration for her grew with each passing moment.

-As the hours passed, I could not help but feel a deep sense of admiration for Dr. Hernandez.
+As the hours passed, I could not help but be filled with admiration for Dr. Hernandez's talents and capabilities.
 She was a true trailblazer, fearlessly delving into the unknown in pursuit of knowledge.
 And as we braved the dangers of the deep sea together, I found myself increasingly drawn to her.

 As we returned to the surface, I felt a sense of sadness wash over me.
 The deep sea was a world of endless beauty and mystery, and I knew I would never be able to fully leave it behind.
 But I also knew that this journey was only the beginning, and that many more adventures awaited us.